 2. What if I am in a country that does not have an IEC national committee?

 Manufacturers are free to choose an IECEx accepted certification body from any country to provide them with an IECEx Certificate of Conformity (CoC), IECEx Ex test report (ExTR) or IECEx Quality Assessment Report (QAR) for their products.

 3. I already have ATEX certification for my Ex Equipment.
 What do I do to comply to IECEx?

 Consideration must be given to the fact that ATEX certificates (in some cases) may be issued without an ATEX production quality certificate, but for IECEx product certifications there always must be a production quality certificate available.
-This can mean that the manufacturing sites additionally have to be audited for IECEx.
-Whether you will be able to obtain certification without further testing will depend on the test reort that has been issued and whether it shows complete compliance with relevant IEC standards.
+This can mean that the manufacturing sites have to be audited for IECEx additionally.
+Whether you will be able to obtain certification without further testing will depend on the test report that has been issued, and whether it shows complete compliance with relevant IEC standards.

-4. What do I do to update my ATEX/IECEx certification if my company has changed its name and address?
+4. What do I do to update my ATEX/IECEx certification if my company has changed its name and/or address?

 This type of change constitutes a variation to your certificate(s).
 You need to apply to CNEX-Global B.V. directly, explaining the change and attaching an updated label drawing.
 CNEX-Global B.V. will then re-issue your certificates with the new company name and/or address details.
 Your PQAN/QAR documents will also require an update with the new details.